WAM2layers/WAM2layers/docs/quickstart.md

 wam2layers download example-input-eiffel
 wam2layers download example-input-volta

+cd example-input-eiffel  # or example-input-volta

 # Prepare the data for a tracking experiment
-wam2layers preprocess era5 example-input-eiffel/config_eiffel.yaml  # or volta
+wam2layers preprocess era5 config_eiffel.yaml  # or example-config-volta

 # Run the tracking experiment
-wam2layers track example-input-eiffel/config_eiffel.yaml  # or volta
+wam2layers track config_eiffel.yaml  # or example-config-volta

 # Make a default plot of the results
-wam2layers visualize output example-input-eiffel/config_eiffel.yaml  # or volta
+wam2layers visualize output config_eiffel.yaml  # or example-config-volta
 ```

-A detailed explanation for each of these steps is available in the [user guide](./userguide/index).
+A detailed explanation for each of these steps is available in the [user
+guide](./userguide/index).